News & Events

 Public Disclosures

 Vivli aims to advance human health through clinical research data sharing.
-One of the key ways we support this is through the Vivli platform, which facilitates data sharing.
-Vivli platform metrics as of 26 Sep 2024.
-The metrics will be updated every two months.
+One of the key ways we support this is through the Vivli platform, which facilitates data sharing for research teams working on a range of topics.

 These tables provide details of approved research proposals that have published or presented their results.